CANADIAN FOREIGN INTELLIGENCE HISTORY PROJECT

 - The management structures governing foreign intelligence in Canada

-- The organizations involved in foreign intelligence analysis in Canada
+- The organizations involved in foreign intelligence collection and analysis in Canada

 - The foreign intelligence assessments produced by these organizations and their impact on Canadian foreign and defence policy decisions